-Term Description "Our Compa Company" any" or "the Blue Jet Healthcare Limited, a company incorporated under the Companies Act, 1956 and having its registered and corporate office at 701, 702, 7th Floor, Bhumiraj Costarica, Sector 18, Sanpada, Navi Mumbai, Thane - 400 705, Maharashtra, India. "we", ' 'us" or "our" Unless the context otherwise indicates or implies, refers to our Company.
+Term Description "Our Compa Company" my" or Blue Jet Healthcare Limited, a company incorporated under the Companies Act, 1956 and having its registered and corporate office at 701, 702, 7th Floor, Bhumiraj Costarica, Sector 18, Sanpada, Navi Mumbai, Thane - 400 705, Maharashtra, India. "we", ' "us" or "our" Unless the context otherwise indicates or implies, refers to our Company.